 If you are uncertain about how to behave in a specific situation, or if you think we are not living up to our Balton Values, you should share your concerns promptly.

-CP is the family-owned holding company of the CP Group, comprising a number of companies involved in a wide range of activities across a number of territories — including the UK, Israel, sub-Saharan Africa and Hungary — and other countries in central Europe.
-The principal sectors in which the Group operates include hotels and hospitality, serviced offices, heavy equipment, warehousing, agro-chemicals, and telecommunications.
+CP is the family owned holding company of the CP Group, comprising a number of companies involved in a wide range of activities across a number of territories – including in the UK, Central and Western Europe and sub-Saharan Africa.
+The principal sectors in which the Group operates include hotels and hospitality, flexible workspace, heavy equipment, warehousing, agro-chemicals and telecommunications.